rbs25765/vmm-v3-script/Doc/README.md

 ## Caution

 - when the script is used to start the topology, any existing running topology will be stopped and unbound.
 Please backup the existing topology if needed.
 - on one pod location, only one VMM topology can run.
-If you need to run multiple topology, then you need to run tthose topology on different VMM pod.
+If you need to run multiple topology, then you need to run those topology on different VMM pod.

 ## Accessing the VMM Lab